Choose The Correct Elements In The Set For The Following

 6. Avoiding Bias and Fairness Considerations

-When selecting elements, it's important to be aware of potential biases and ensure fairness.
+When selecting elements, you'll want to be aware of potential biases and ensure fairness.
 This is particularly important in situations where selections can have a significant impact on individuals or groups.

 Real-World Applications